Jaysce/Spaceman/README.md

 ![Spaceman Example](Images/Preferences.png)

 The style and the name of a space can be changed in preferences (shown above).
 A space is named by selecting the space from the dropdown, typing a name up to 3 characters and clicking the 'Update name' button or pressing enter.

+You can force a refresh of the icon using a custom keyboard shortcut if the icon fails to update.
+See #2.

+## Attributions
+- This project is based on [WhichSpace](https://github.com/gechr/WhichSpace)
+- This project uses [Sparkle](https://sparkle-project.org) for update delivery
+- This project makes use of [LaunchAtLogin](https://github.com/sindresorhus/LaunchAtLogin)
+- This project makes use of [KeyboardShortcuts](https://github.com/sindresorhus/KeyboardShortcuts)